isontheline/pro.webssh.net/documentation/src/docs/documentation/guides/no-subscription-ssh-client-ios.md

 ??? question "Will future versions be free updates or paid upgrades?"
     All updates to WebSSH have been free since 2012.
 There has never been a paid major version upgrade.

+??? question "Will WebSSH PRO ever become a subscription?"
+    No. **PRO is a lifetime purchase** : every feature that runs on your device is included forever.
+If WebSSH one day offers optional cloud-powered services (features requiring servers running 24/7), those would be a separate, optional subscription — nothing you already own would move behind it.

 ??? question "What happens if I delete the app?"
     Your purchase is tied to your Apple ID.
 Reinstall WebSSH and restore your purchase from **Settings → App Store → Restore Purchase**.
 See [Restore Purchases](/documentation/help/restore-purchases/).